 Man Booker-winning novelist begins the public element of his role as Boisbouvier professor of Australian literature at the University of Melbourne on Thursday with a lecture at Melbourne Writers Festival.

 Lenny Ann Low The Girls' star is writing her first fiction book.

-Ron Cerabona Literary news from in and around Canberra.
+Ron Cerabona Literary news and events in Canberra.

 Susan Wyndham There are no good books, says American writer Lev Grossman - an unnerving opinion from a successful author of five novels who also spends much of his working life assessing other writers' books as critic for Time magazine.

 Jason Steger Emma Viskic's debut novel, Resurrection Bay, has picked up four crime-writing awards in a weekend of triumph for the Melbourne writer.